Create an extraordinary school play with the National Theatre

 'I had no confidence or experience prior to the course.
 I'm leaving with ideas that form a framework or what I want to achieve and how I'll achieve it.'

 'The children have developed skills in understanding the relationship between characters and audience, focus, working ‘as one’ and in problem-solving.'

 Let’s Play is based on an original idea by Katie Mitchell.

-Let’s Play is supported by The Mohn Westlake Foundation, Paul Hamlyn Foundation, The Goldsmiths' Company Charity, Charlotte and Simon Warshaw, Mave Turner and David Dutton, The Derrill Allatt Foundation, and The Sampimon Trust.
+Let’s Play is supported by The Mohn Westlake Foundation, Buffini Chao Foundation, Paul Hamlyn Foundation, The Goldsmiths' Company Charity, Charlotte and Simon Warshaw, Susan Miller and Byron Grote, Mave Turner and David Dutton, The Derrill Allatt Foundation, The Michael Marks Charitable Trust

 Click here to find out how Let's Play can support Artsmark